To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 13. Stay away from Cryptocurrencies

 Next-generation financial technologies like cryptocurrencies are even more dangerous than precious metals.
-For instance, all cryptocurrencies lost 80% of their values between January and September 2018.
+For instance, all cryptocurrencies lost 80% of their value between January and September 2018.

-Consequently, cryptocurrencies are far more unstable than stocks, so you should stay away from them.
+Consequently, cryptocurrencies are far more unstable than stocks, so avoid them.
 Cryptocurrencies are more unpredictable because they are a new technology that most investors do not understand.

 Cryptocurrencies do not belong in your 401K because altcoins are more likely to crash than stocks.
 Therefore, stay away from cryptocurrency unless you have a high tolerance for risk and money to burn.